THE FLOW—

 The Flow is appropriate for everyone—from beginner to author—& all genres.
 Whether you’re working on a project or writing from prompts, this practice supports you wherever you are in the writing process—writing fresh pages, developing, revising, etc.

-We write for an hour & ten minutes in “pomodoros”—25-minute writing cycles followed by 5-minute breaks to stretch, get a cup of tea, dance, etc. The only “rule” is that you stand up for a few minutes.
+We write for an hour & fifteen minutes in pomodoros—25-minute writing cycles followed by 5-minute breaks to stretch, get a cup of tea, go outside, dance, etc. The only “rule” is that you stand up for a few minutes.
 While this may seem counterintuitive, sitting is hard on the body & standing/walking, even briefly, restores our energy & clarity.
 Of course, you always have the option to ignore the breaks, turn your video/sound off, & keep writing.
-Break music is from my crowdsourced playlist of songs that make my friends have to get up & move—or at least stretch or sway!

 The Flow is especially helpful for writer’s block, starting and making progress on a challenging project, evicting harsh editors/critics living in our heads, and for those who want to move through resistance and heal their relationship with writing.

-Fee: $450 for the series of 10 workshops.
+Thursday/advanced: $450 for the winter series of 10 workshops (Full with wait/sub list)

 Is there an opening for the Thursday Collinsville Writing Workshop?